Preparing for Camp

 Early Bird Discounts

-Register early between March 4 and March 18 to save $20 on full-week sessions and part-week sessions.
+Register by February 14 to save $40 on full-week sessions and $20 on part-week sessions.
 Non-refundable deposit of $50 confirms your camp registration.

 UCC Church Scholarships!